Best Agrolife Ltd leads gainers in 'A' group

-PNB Housing Finance Ltd, Sterlite Technologies Ltd, Globus Spirits Ltd and Action Construction Equipment Ltd are among the other gainers in the BSE's 'A' group today, 01 April 2024.
+Epigral Ltd, Aditya Birla Fashion & Retail Ltd, Symphony Ltd and TCNS Clothing Co.
+Ltd are among the other gainers in the BSE's 'A' group today, 02 April 2024.

-PNB Housing Finance Ltd, Sterlite Technologies Ltd, Globus Spirits Ltd and Action Construction Equipment Ltd are among the other gainers in the BSE's 'A' group today, 01 April 2024.
+Epigral Ltd, Aditya Birla Fashion & Retail Ltd, Symphony Ltd and TCNS Clothing Co.
+Ltd are among the other gainers in the BSE's 'A' group today, 02 April 2024.

 Click here to follow our WhatsApp channel

-Best Agrolife Ltd spiked 14.31% to Rs 523.65 at 11:46 IST.
+Best Agrolife Ltd spiked 17.24% to Rs 644.45 at 11:46 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 92033 shares were traded on the counter so far as against the average daily volumes of 99028 shares in the past one month.
+On the BSE, 2.92 lakh shares were traded on the counter so far as against the average daily volumes of 1.05 lakh shares in the past one month.

-PNB Housing Finance Ltd soared 12.64% to Rs 708.85.
+Epigral Ltd surged 14.31% to Rs 1332.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.34 lakh shares were traded on the counter so far as against the average daily volumes of 30697 shares in the past one month.
+On the BSE, 70681 shares were traded on the counter so far as against the average daily volumes of 6997 shares in the past one month.

-Sterlite Technologies Ltd surged 10.11% to Rs 122.
+Aditya Birla Fashion & Retail Ltd soared 11.79% to Rs 236.65.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 5.19 lakh shares were traded on the counter so far as against the average daily volumes of 4.4 lakh shares in the past one month.
+On the BSE, 31.67 lakh shares were traded on the counter so far as against the average daily volumes of 2.43 lakh shares in the past one month.

-Globus Spirits Ltd rose 9.67% to Rs 729.1.
+Symphony Ltd advanced 11.52% to Rs 968.3.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 19080 shares were traded on the counter so far as against the average daily volumes of 18529 shares in the past one month.
+On the BSE, 40630 shares were traded on the counter so far as against the average daily volumes of 10336 shares in the past one month.

-Action Construction Equipment Ltd exploded 9.50% to Rs 1561.55.
+TCNS Clothing Co.
+Ltd jumped 10.03% to Rs 394.45.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 86182 shares were traded on the counter so far as against the average daily volumes of 81622 shares in the past one month.
+On the BSE, 49224 shares were traded on the counter so far as against the average daily volumes of 15915 shares in the past one month.

 Powered by Capital Market - Live News